JonJagger/cyber-dojo/readme.txt

   to compile c files then gcc has to be installed.
 If kata.sh runs javac to compile java files then javac has to be installed.

-2:hidden_files
+2:hidden_filenames
   These are the names of necessary and supporting files (if there are any) that are NOT visible in the editor in the browser.
 Each of these files must exist in the folder.
-  For example, the junit jar file or the nunit assembly.
+  For example, a junit jar file or nunit assemblies.
 Optional if empty.

 3:unit_test_framework
   The name of the unit test framework used.